Ensembl/tagene/docs/filtering_and_clustering_with_pasa.md

 ## Pipeline

 ### 1. Filter reads and print gff3 files individually
-  The script *convert_bam_to_gff3_for_pasa.pl* reads the bam file, filter the reads by (mapping quality, exon size, ...) and writes the gff3 output file.
+  The script *convert_bam_to_gff3_for_pasa.pl* reads the bam file, filters the reads (by mapping quality, exon size, ...) and writes the gff3 output file.
 The format of this file is tweaked so that it mimicks the output of the alignment step of the PASA pipeline.

     bsub -M12000 -R"select[mem>12000] rusage[mem=12000]" -oo f.file.out \
     perl convert_bam_to_gff3_for_pasa.pl \